 A stream of undiluted vinegar from a clean spray bottle is too much acid for the plant.
 Good aim is essential here.
 Aim at the weed’s center.
 Use on a hot sunny day.
 The combination of acid vinegar and hot sun will destroy it.
 Be careful not to spray vinegar on other plants because it will have the same effect.
 In most cases, the leaves of the plant will die.
 The root will not be harmed.
 May have to reapply several times throughout the summer to kill the plant.

 Pouring boiling hot water on a weed also kills at least the leaves at the top of the weed.
 A stream of boiling water can wilt a plant in a day or so.
-Caution with this method.
-Boiling hot water will not only kill other plants but could burn you.
+But exercise caution with this method; boiling hot water will not only kill other plants but could burn you.
 Safety first!
 Use the tea kettle you boiled the water in.
 It controls the stream of hot water better than an open pan.
 Wear long pants and closed toe shoes.
 Keep other people like children away while you do this.
 Keep your pets inside also.

 Be Less Hospitable